crcerror/BATOCERA-Shares/conf-parser/README.md

            -value
                Type here your value you want to set to key.name

-            Attention: for save command, the file must be writeable and the key you want to set must be available If the key is commented out then the save command will automatically activate for you.
-                       The key itself MUST be available.
+            Attention: for save command, the file must be writeable and the key you want to set has to be available.
+If the key is commented out then the save command will automatically activate for you.
+The key itself HAS TO BE be available.

-**uncomment**
+- **uncomment**

-**comment**
+- **comment**

-**exit codes**
+- **exit codes**

            exit codes: exit 0  = value is available, proper exit exit 1  = general error